Troubleshoot HBO GO on Android phones and tablets

 If you're having issues with HBO GO on your Android phone or tablet, try the steps below.

-Check for Android software updates on your phone or tablet by going to Settings > Software Update.
-Or on older versions of Android, go to Settings > About Phone > System Update.
-Install updates if available, then start HBO GO and see if the problem is resolved.
+- Check for Android software updates on your phone or tablet by going to Settings > Software Update (or on older versions of Android, go to Settings > About Phone > System Update).

-To stream HD video, you need a high-speed connection with a minimum download speed of 5 Mbps for HD video.
+To stream HD video, you need a high-speed connection with a minimum download speed of 5 Mbps.

 When streaming video, HBO GO adjusts the video quality based on the strength of your network bandwidth and connection speed.
 If the network bandwidth is too low or the connection speed fluctuates, you might get a lower resolution video or no video.
 If your Internet connection drops altogether, the video will stop playing and you'll be prompted to reconnect.

-To check your network speed, search for “speed test” in a browser, then select RUN SPEED TEST.
+To check your network speed, open your browser and search for 'speed test' and then tap RUN SPEED TEST.

-- Switch between Wi-Fi and cellular data - If you’re connected via Wi-Fi, try turning off Wi-Fi connecting using a cellular data connection.
-Or, if you’re already connected via cellular data, try connecting via Wi-Fi.
+- Switch between Wi-Fi and cellular data - If you're using a cellular data connection, try connecting to a wireless network and see if playback is improved.

-- Reduce traffic on your Wi-Fi network - Try minimizing the number of devices using your Internet connection when you watch HBO GO.
+- Reduce activity on your network - Try minimizing the number of devices using your Internet connection when you stream HBO GO.
 This will allocate as much bandwidth as possible for streaming HBO GO.

 Step 3: Restart your Android phone or tablet